All Products

 Immediate measures:

-1. Limit the number of connections from the problematic client IP address:
+1. Limit connections from the problematic client:

-ALTER ROLE target_user CONNECTION LIMIT 10; -- target_user: The database username
+ALTER ROLE target_user CONNECTION LIMIT 10; -- target_user: the database username

 2. Terminate long-waiting sessions: